OpusCapita/peppol_code/zuul-proxy/README.md

         This will match any address starting with 192.168

   Multiple ranges are now supported for every setting, they must be comma separated.

+  `peppol.zuul.headers` is a section for configuring headers to preserve for requests.

+  It has only one directive: `peppol.zuul.headers.headersToPreserve` which takes comma separated list of values.
+   Example:

+        headersToPreserve: Host, Content-Type

+  Note: "Service" header is reserved for internal use.
+Passing it in configuration can lead to unpredictable results.